 Wine is more than a job for me, it’s a lifestyle.
 My two children spend lots of time wandering the vineyards and sampling with me.
 They have become quite adept at determining when a block is ready to pick.
 And they love to get up at dawn and help with the harvest.
 I can’t imagine doing anything else with my life - getting to do what I love and sharing that love with my children.

 I also enjoy traveling and visiting wineries in other regions around the world in my (limited) free time.
 I am an avid gardener and created the first Amista Vineyards Winemaker Garden in 2021.
-I also love to cook, ski, and spend lots of time outdoors.
+Plus I love to cook, ski, and spend lots of time outdoors.
 In addition to Amista Vineyards, I also consult with Bacigalupi Vineyards and Cast Wines.

 I Love Champagne and Sparkling Wine